Patagonian toothfish: Commercial name

 In the UK, the approved commercial designations for D. eleginoides and D. mawsoni are "icefish" and "toothfish".
 This has created some confusion, as a genuine "icefish" (Champsocephalus gunnari) caught in subantarctic waters does not resemble toothfish in any way.

-In Singapore, the Patagonian toothfish or "Chilean seabass" is marketed as a type of cod fish.
+In Singapore, the Patagonian toothfish is marketed as a type of cod fish.

 Management

 Commercial fishing of toothfish is managed by the CCAMLR inside the CCAMLR Convention Area, which spans the Antarctic continent and waters between the 45th and 60th parallels south.
 Some fisheries inside territorial waters within the convention area (e.g. Crozet, Prince Edward, and Marion Islands) are managed separately by countries with territorial waters taking CCAMLR management practices into account.
 Toothfish fisheries outside the CCAMLR Convention Area in the coastal waters of Argentina, Chile, and Uruguay are managed by the relevant coastal state.
 However, these fisheries are still subject to the CCAMLR Catch Documentation Scheme, which tracks the trade of toothfish from the point of unloading to the point of final consumption.

 In the legal toothfish fisheries managed by CCAMLR and countries with territorial waters, the most common method is fishing by longlines (where a long "mainline" is set in the water, with many baited hooks coming off that line).
 A small quantity of toothfish is caught by trawling (where a net is towed behind the boat for short periods).
 For all methods of legal fishing for toothfish, the interactions with, and risks to, seabirds are minimal.
 This is a result of requirements for legal operators to use mitigation devices or approaches, such as: